I'm hoping you can help me with this question...for the life of me I cannot locate an address for the Black Falcon cruise terminal.

-We will be sailing on 10/30 and will be arriving Boston on 10/29.
-I would like to place the terminal on my map so that I can determine where to stay.
+We will be sailing on 10/30 and will be arriving in Boston at Logan International on 9/29.
+I would like to place the terminal on my map so that I can determine where to stay (any suggestions?).
 I don't want to be far from the airport nor the cruise terminal.

-You'll see signs for the water taxis at the airport, and just let the dispatcher know that you want to go to the Black Falcon Terminal.
-It's a very short ride - less that 10 minutes - but have your camera out as you'll get some terrific shots of downtown Boston.
+You'll see signs for the water taxis at the airport.
+Follow the signs, and let the water taxi dispatcher know that you want to go to the Cruise Terminal.
+It's a very short ride - less that 10 minutes - but have your camera or phone handy as you can get some terrific shots of downtown Boston.

 Hope you have a wonderful time in Boston - and a terrific cruise!

 Top Photo: Water taxi heading to a dock on Boston's waterfront, with a plane overhead

 Transportation Solved & Luggage Stored?
 Best Ways to Tour Boston

 Now that your luggage is stored, check out Boston tours for fun ways to see the city!